kahnwong/docs.karnwong.me/docs/knowledge-base/resources/devops.md

 - [lazydocker](https://github.com/jesseduffield/lazydocker) - A simple terminal UI for both docker and docker-compose, written in Go with the gocui library.

 ### Resources
+- [contains.dev](https://contains.dev/) - Explore your images, view their files, layers and dependencies.
 - [The Compose Specification](https://github.com/compose-spec/compose-spec/blob/master/spec.md) - The Compose specification establishes a standard for the definition of multi-container platform-agnostic applications.

 ## Git